Study Group Model:

 - are more actively involved in the course

 - have a better understanding of course material

 - earn higher grades in the course than students in the same course who do not attend the study group sessions.

 Learning Center Study Groups

-Join a free study group this Spring 2018 semester!
+Join a free study group this Fall 2018 semester!
 You can visit the online registration site to sign up or view groups meeting times.
 Study group registration begins around the first week of classes and study group sessions start the second week of the semester.
 You must be currently registered in the course to enroll through this system.

 Study groups are non-credit (they do not appear on your transcript) and meet once a week for 80 minutes each.
 After the registration period ends, you must email the Program Coordinator to request to join a waitlist.
 (Please include your name, the course name and code, the study group(s) that fit your schedule, your netID, and your RUID, in this email.)

 The courses below are scheduled to have study groups in the spring.
 Please note the schedule is tentative and all study group times and locations are subject to change.

 - Chemical Engineering Thermodynamics II